 Growers and gas repair technicians must be trained by someone from Cooperative Extension (Georgia, Clemson, North Carolina State, or Virginia Tech) in order to certify tobacco barns.
 At the training, participants will receive the proper training and a certificate of attendance that will allow the participants to certify tobacco barns.
 The training workshops are generally 1 hour.
 At these workshops, participants will receive information on where to purchase a meter, if interested in purchasing their own meter.
 Please check the Calendar for Barn Testing Workshops.

 GAP Connections will provide for the scanning of Grower ID cards at Barn Testing Certification Training.
 If you attended training and have a Grower ID card but did not get it scanned please send GAP Connections a copy of the training certificate with your Grower ID Number listed on it.

 2450 E.J.
 Chapman Drive

 Non-Growers (Barn Service Providers)

-If you are not a GAP Connections Grower Member and do not meet the requirements to become one but want to receive communication from GAP Connections on Barn Testing Certification and other U.S. Tobacco GAP related topics please complete the form below.
+If you are not a GAP Connections Grower Member and do not meet the requirements to become one but want to receive communication from GAP Connections on Barn Testing Certification and other U.S. Tobacco GAP-related topics please complete the form below.

-University of Georgia Tobacco Barn Retrofit Website for additional resources on retrofitting, curing and energy conservation publications, heat exchanger information, types of steel, equipment manufacturers, fuel costs and consumption, and how to make a wet-bulb thermometer.
+Please visit the University of Georgia Tobacco Barn Retrofit Website for additional resources on retrofitting, curing and energy conservation publications, heat exchanger information, types of steel, equipment manufacturers, fuel costs and consumption, and how to make a wet-bulb thermometer.